ericborn/LoL/README.md

 After the setup was completed I used KNN, SVM, Logisitc Regression, Decision tree, Naive Bayes and Random Forest to perform a total of 51 different predictions on the data.

-A full analysis on their performance can be found within the LoL analysis.docx and the code within the Juypter notebook named Lol_predictions.ipynb.
+A full analysis on their performance can be found within the LoL analysis.docx and the code within the Juypter notebook named Lol_predictions.ipynb or within the LoL_Predictions.py file.